 In a shameful chapter of Australia’s history, the government forcibly removed ”half-caste” children from their families in order to ”breed out” their blackness (and, conveniently, the Aboriginal race).
 Rabbit-Proof Fence, an immensely moving version of a true story, follows three young girls who have been taken from their family who escape their internment camp and embark on a heroic journey by foot to their home some 1,500 miles away.
 There’s a spareness to director Phillip Noyce’s film – the sere landscape, the simple storyline, the nonprofessional-actor children’s clipped, minimal dialogue – that leaves it wide open, as if minimizing the proportions of the narrative is the only way to see its enormity.

-Genre: Drama; Starring: Laura Monaghan, Everlyn Sampi, Tianna Sansbury, Kenneth Branagh; Director: Phillip Noyce; Author: Christine Olsen; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Miramax
+Genre: Drama; Starring: Laura Monaghan, Everlyn Sampi, Tianna Sansbury, Kenneth Branagh; Director: Phillip Noyce; Author: Christine Olsen; Runtime (in minutes): 95; MPAA Rating: PG; Distributor: Miramax

 Posted April 18 2003 — 12:00 AM EDT

 - Bill Paxton reminisces about 15 key roles

 - 15 scary movies we saw as kids... that still haunt our nightmares

 - 'Fear the Walking Dead' First Look: 7 photos from the set

 - Cannes 2015: What's buzzing in film and fashion

 - Bryce & Chris, Karlie Kloss, Tony & Gaga and More!